YahyaOmari/reading-notes/README.md

     because if I stayed infront of my PC all the time I will get exhausted.

 >At the end, compare yourself by yesterday, last week or last year you will see a difference and you will be proud of yourself.
 Hard work pays off.

+## reading-notes